 They Aren't Recommended by the Industry

-It is thought by some people that round cages are detrimental to a parrot's psychological health.
+Some people think that round cages are detrimental to a parrot's psychological health.
 The thinking is that birds are very intelligent creatures, and some birds have driven themselves crazy climbing around and around cylindrical cages, and feeling like they're never getting anywhere.
 They believe that giving a bird an angular cage provides them with reference points to different locations in their territories—thus helping them feel confident, safe, and secure.
 They also feel that the best set-up for a cage includes a wall behind the cage so that the bird knows nothing is approaching him from behind.
 This provides security, safety, and privacy on one side of the cage.

 They Are Awkward for Companion Birds